Sara Ramirez

-Sara Elena Ramírez Vargas (/es/; born August 31, 1975) is an American actor, singer and activist.
+Sara Elena Ramírez Vargas (/es/; born August 31, 1975) is a Mexican and American actor, singer and activist.
 Born in Mazatlán, Sinaloa, Ramírez moved from Mexico to the United States at eight years old, eventually graduating with a fine arts degree from the Juilliard School.

 Ramírez began acting in Broadway productions, making their (Note: Ramirez uses they/them pronouns.) debut in Paul Simon's The Capeman, and later ventured into film and television roles.
 Ramírez's breakthrough came with their portrayal of the original Lady of the Lake in the 2005 Broadway musical Spamalot, winning the Tony Award for Best Featured Actress in a Musical.
-On Grey's Anatomy, they portrayed Callie Torres, one of the longest-running LGBT characters in US television history, appearing in 11 seasons and 239 episodes.
+On Grey's Anatomy, they portrayed Dr. Callie Torres, one of the longest-running LGBT characters in US television history, appearing in 11 seasons and 239 episodes.
 (Note: Kerry Weaver from the TV show ER, portrayed by Laura Innes, appeared in 13 seasons and 249 episodes.)
 Ramírez's volunteered addition of the character's bisexuality marked one of the earliest series regular queer roles on primetime television.
 After departing from the series, Ramírez came out as bisexual and later non-binary, using they/them pronouns.
 They later portrayed the bisexual and non-binary roles of Kat Sandoval on Madam Secretary and Che Díaz on And Just Like That....

 Ramírez debuted as a voice actor in the 1999 PlayStation video game Um Jammer Lammy, where they voiced its title character Lammy in a spin-off to PaRappa The Rapper.
 They also voiced Queen Miranda in the Disney Junior animated series Sofia the First (2012–2018).
 Ramírez released their first single "Silent Night" in 2009.
 Their self-titled EP debuted at number 37 on the Billboard 200 in 2011.

 Ramírez's extensive campaigns for LGBT rights won the Ally for Equality Award from the Human Rights Campaign Foundation in 2015.
 In addition to the Tony Award, Ramírez has also been the recipient of a Screen Actors Guild Award and a Satellite Award, among other accolades.